Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **Toasts**

 Custom toasts were implemented on the successful creation and editing of bookings.
-This will provide feedback to the user to relay information that the booking was successfully recieved or updated.
+This will provide feedback to the user to relay information that the booking was successfully received or updated.

 ![Booking Toasts](docs/readme_images/booking-toast.PNG)